apache/doris-website/docs/data-operate/update/update-overview.md

 #### Updating with the `UPDATE` Statement

-Whether it is MoR or MoW, the semantics are to complete the update of the specified columns.
+Whether using MoR or MoW, the semantics are to complete the update of the specified columns.
 The time taken for a single UPDATE increases with the amount of data being updated.

 #### Update during Data Loading